 With each paycheck, W2 employees will have a predetermined proportion of income taxes automatically withheld, as well as any other benefits for which they’ve authorized payment.
 For the most part, these employees won’t have to think about taxes again until filing their annual return each April, when employees might be entitled to a refund based on the amount withheld from their regular pay.

-Just as with independent contractors, there are hidden costs that businesses incur as the result of W2 employees.
+Just as with independent contractors, there are hidden costs that businesses incur as a result of W2 employees.
 Some of these are a little more obvious because they are actual expenses.
-However, all will factor into your decision as to the best type of workers for your business.
+However, all will factor into your decision as to whether contract or full-time workers are best for your business.

 1. Providing supplies and equipment to operate efficiently.
 One of the biggest differences between independent contractors and full-time W2 employees is who pays for all the supplies.
 For the W2 employee, the business either directly pays for or reimburses the employee for all supplies needed to complete the job efficiently.